typedb/typedb-docs/09-schema/00-overview.md

 __Entities__ are the main actors in our domain.
 These are usually the type of things we want to know about.
 Entity types provide means of classifying the objects in our domain.

 __Relations__ connect other things together.
 Each relation can connect a number of things.
+A thing's participation in a relation is characterised by a __role__ that can be played in that relation.
-The character of participation in a relation is characterised by a __role__ that can be played in that relation.
 Each relation is required to have at least one role.

 __Attributes__ are used to characterise concepts with small pieces of data (think of numbers, strings, dates etc.).
 Consequently, by defining attributes we can attach values of a specified datatype to our instances.